Sync API

 - Specify the parameters which are to be sent to the task.

-Once the process is set up to receive a Sync API request, send a request to the Sync Server to invoke a task.
+Once the process or state diagram is set up to receive a sync API request, send a request to the sync Server to invoke a task.
 This synchronous request must include a signed hash to ensure that requests are coming from a known sender.

-The request body must include the process ID of the task you want to invoke and any parameters you want to pass into the task.
+The request body must include either the process ID or an alias of the task you want to invoke and any parameters you want to pass into the task.
 You may provide an optional timeout for the request, in seconds.
 If you do not specify a timeout, the default value of 60 seconds will be used.

 {